youngsheen/youngsheen.github.io/_pages/includes/others.md

 # Educations
 - *2020.06 - present*, Ph.D. in Data Science, University of Science and Technology of China, Hefei.
-- *2016.09 - 2020.07*, B.S. in Statistics, University of Science and Technology of China, Hefei.
+- *2016.09 - 2020.07*, B.Sc. in Statistics, University of Science and Technology of China, Hefei.

 # Internships
 - *2023.07 - present*, Tencent AI Lab, Beijing.